 Many submissions received by the Commission on the Future of Policing highlighted broad public support from both outside and inside An Garda Síochána for better community policing.
 At present, community policing is very informal and dependent on the personal commitment of local management to this form of policing and the level of support provided.

 Other criticisms made of community policing include the following.
 The diversion of resources to other duties would appear to vary significantly within the force.
 The lack of available records to quantify this is in itself an issue of concern.
 There is a considerable lack of supporting infrastructure for community policing units.
 The work and outcome of the work undertaken by community gardaí is inappropriately measured, if at all.
 There is no clear command structure.
 The activities of community police or the community policing structures are not sufficiently formalised within the organisation.
 Community policing is under-resourced.
 It does not have a proper career path or equality of status with respect to working conditions and allowances.
-Community policing personnel are moved to other policing units when the need arises, such as for sporting events or temporary transfer deals in response to pressure on policing resources and this breaks down continuity in community police service.
+Community policing personnel are moved to other policing units when the need arises, such as for sporting events or temporary transfer deals in response to pressure on policing resources and this breaks down continuity in community police services.
 The programme for recruiting suitable members to community policing is ill conceived.
 Community police do not receive adequate training in conflict resolution problem-solving or communication skills.
 There is often no specific office space to do such basic things as conducting meetings or receiving telephone calls.

 In summary, in Ireland, as in many countries, community policing within our police organisation is marginalised and undervalued.
 We have extensive evidence of this and yet, the one constant theme running throughout most submissions to the Commission on the Future of Policing, particularly from An Garda Síochána, is the need for community policing to be central.